Dreaming Out Loud: Singles

 The first single to be lifted from the album was "Apologize", both in its original form and a version remixed by Timbaland.
 The remix helped propel the song to number two on the Billboard Hot 100 in late 2007.
 Its 25 weeks in the top 10 were the most there since Santana's "Smooth" featuring Rob Thomas spent 30 in 1999.
 "Apologize" has also sold more than 3.6 million downloads only in the United States.
 It was a number-one single on Australia, Austria, Canada, Italy, Netherlands, New Zealand, Sweden and Switzerland.
 It also charted at number 3 on the UK Singles Chart.
 The follow-up single "Stop and Stare" was released on March 3, 2008, in the United Kingdom.
 The song was a success on the charts, where it reached number 12 on the Billboard Hot 100, number 4 on the UK Singles Chart and inside the top-ten in Austria, Sweden, Switzerland.

 A third single from the album, "Say (All I Need)" was released on June 27, 2008.
 The song wasn't as successful as the previous singles, only reaching number 51 on the UK Singles Chart and number 75 on the Canadian Hot 100.
 In September 2008, the band released their fourth single, "Mercy".
 The official video for "Mercy" debuted in the UK on August 15, 2008, on the music channel 'Q'.
 The video is filmed in black and white and features OneRepublic performing the song on a beach.
 However, the song didn't chart on the UK Singles Chart.
 "Come Home", a digital single, was remastered featuring Sara Bareilles and was released on July 14, 2009, in the iTunes stores and debuted on the Billboard Hot 100 at #80.

 Media appearances

 "Apologize" was used in the German film Keinohrhasen (2007) and on Cold Case.
 "Apologize", alongside "Stop and Stare" and "Mercy", were featured on the seventh season of the American television series Smallville.
 Also "Stop and Stare" was featured on Castle's pilot episode.
 "Say (All I Need)" was featured on Ghost Whisperer and The Vampire Diaries.
 "Come Home" was featured on Cold Case and The Vampire Diaries while "Won't Stop" was featured on The Hills.
 "All We Are" was used in HBO's 2009 promo.
 The song "Tyrant" was used in 2010 film The Last Song as the movie's opening song and it was included as the leading track in the official movie soundtrack.
-The song was also used for the LeBron James' return to Cleveland in the TNT intro before the Miami Heat first played the Cleveland Cavaliers on December 2, 2010.